MWSandbox/aws-classic-3-tier-architecture-tf/README.md

 - Add further monitoring / logging tools
 - Automatically transfer log files to storage classes for infrequently accessed data after an amount of time
 - Add alerts when autoscaling groups are scaling in/out
+- Use RDS IAM passwordless authentication for RDS Database

 # Developer Instructions
 If you want to reuse this project and customize it to your needs, this guide will help you with the setup.